spaceml-org/floodmapper/tutorial/02a_SETUP_SERVICES.md

 ### Configuring GEE Access

 The FloodMapper processing machine needs to be configured to access Google Earth Engine.
-GCP virtual machines (VMs) are are authenticated by default if you are logged into GCP using a GEE-registered account.
+Virtual machines (VMs) hosted on GCP are are authenticated by default if the user is are logged into GCP using a GEE-registered account.
 For other (external-to-GCP) machines, authenticating is as simple as running a terminal command, followed by logging into GEE via the browser.
 Credentials are saved to the local machine after the